Agonizing choices as Dems debate shrinking health care pie - NewsBreak

 Agonizing choices as Dems debate shrinking health care pie

-WASHINGTON — (AP) — Democrats are debating how to divide up what could be a smaller serving of health care spending in President Joe Biden's domestic policy bill, pitting the needs of older adults who can't afford their dentures against the plight of uninsured low-income people in the South.
+Democrats are debating how to divide up what could be a smaller serving of health care spending in President Joe Biden s domestic policy bill, pitting the needs of older adults who can't afford their dentures against the plight of uninsured low-income people in the South.

 Clyburn explained that more than 100,000 of his fellow South Carolinians remain uninsured because Republicans in charge of state government have refused to expand Medicaid to low-income working adults under the Affordable Care Act.